 The spine is also designed to protect the spinal cord.
 It is made up of about 32 vertebrae.
 Some of these are fused together so there are only 26 individual bones.
 Ligaments, muscles and tendons surround the spine to provide support and stability, and to control movement.
 The vertebrae are separated by discs.
 These discs have a tough outer case and a soft jelly-like centre.
 Did you know that a slipped disc is actually a bulging disc pressing on the spinal cord?
 In extreme cases the bulge causes the outer case of the disc to rupture.
 The “jelly” leaks out onto a nerve causing severe pain.

 It is important to maintain the natural curves of the spine.
-Both yoga and Pilates emphasises toning both the core and back muscles that support the spine and that help do this.
+Both yoga and Pilates emphasise toning the core and the back muscles that support the spine.
 Not only can the spine bend forwards and back, side to side but it can also rotate.
+The practice of yoga and pilates facilitate the full range of these movements.
 This is why keeping your spine healthy is vital if you want to live an active life.